lucabocha/NetworkAutomation/How to: Build Eve-NG Lab.md

           iptables -t nat -A PREROUTING -p tcp --dport 8000:9000 -i pnet0 -j DNAT --to-destination 10.255.255.10

-This command is going to match traffic arriving on pnet0 with a destination port between 8000 and 9000 and then change the destination IP address to 10.255.255.10
+This command is going to match traffic arriving on pnet0 with a destination port between 8000 and 9000 and then change the destination IP address to 10.255.255.10 and keeping the original destination port

-2. Configure the 2nd destination nat on the firewall (vsrx):
+2. Configure the 2nd destination nat on the Mgmt-Firewall (vSRX):

         set security nat destination pool mgmt-ip-1 address 10.255.254.11/32 set security nat destination pool mgmt-ip-1 address port 22